AlejaH1213/bookclub-frontend/README.md

 https://www.w3schools.com/howto/howto_css_shake_image.asp
 For the text I used simple heading and paragraph tags and breaks so that they would be spaced out.
 Then, I used an a tag for the JOIN TODAY text to take the user to the new account page.

+## New Membership

+- needed: club id and user id